Thursday, March 13, 2008

 Arsenal are not the only team trafficking in the skill exchange rate.
 Every top Premier League scorer in the new millennium has been from outside the UK.
 Last year, the Kingdom had only three players in the top 10 goalscorers, and none in the top three.
 This year, nine of the top 10 scorers are African, South American, or from the European mainland.
 The top four scorers are Portuguese, Togolese, Spanish and Zimbabwean.

 There is, however, one area where Brits reign supreme.
 In 2005-06, eight of the 11 players who topped – or bottomed – the league in player discipline were Irish, English, Scottish or Welsh, including the top three.
 In 2006-07, it was eight of 12, including four of the top six.
-This year, it’s got nine of the top 12 spots, including the top three.
+This year, it’s nine of the top 12 spots, including the top three.

 I sometimes find malice in English tackles, and many are dissected in great detail.
 (Including a recent high-profile case involving Arsenal, to be discussed later.)
 But typically, I don’t think players who accumulate yellow cards should be thrown out of the league because they’re violent.
 I think they should be thrown out because they’re slow and they stink.